takimsry/todolist-fe/README.md

 ## Overview

 The **Todolist Front-End** is the user interface for managing tasks through a modern, responsive web application.
 It utilizes React with Chakra UI for a seamless user experience and integrates with the Todolist API for backend services.
-This application currently supports the **core features** of the task management system.
+This application currently supports the **core features** and part of the **additional features** related to task deadlines.

 ## Screenshots